top of page

 Step 1: Prep Your Space

-• Move furniture away from the walls and cover floors with drop cloths.
+• Move furniture - cover floors with drop cloths.

 • Make sure your walls are clean and dry.
-Remove any dust or grease.
+You don't want to paint over dust, dirt or oil.

 Tip: If you’re working over previously painted walls, apply a mineral-based primer first.
 This ensures adhesion and helps the limewash maintain its mottled finish.